mozii/golb/README.md

 * push to your forked repo.

-* Add your forked repo as a submodule in your blog's repo.
+* Add your forked repo as a submodule in your blog's repo. set `templates` to `your-forked-repo's-submodule-dir-name`

 Plugins
 --------